Information for Teachers

-Fun With Polymers – science and chemistry come alive as we mix and learn how reactions occur.
+Matter of Science – Science and chemistry come alive as we mix and learn how reactions occur.
 Create an icky, gooey polymer to take home with you!

 Assembly Programs are educational presentations that are designed to accommodate audiences up to 100.
 Presentations are action-packed and utilize volunteers from the audience.
 The program length is 45 minutes.